-Capacity is allocated essentially within the context of operations to prepare an annual working timetable, taking account of the operation of rail transport in programmed mode13 and the applicants' commercial requirements.
-The applicant presents its request dossier for train paths before the 8th month preceding the date of commencement of the working timetable.
+Capacity is allocated essentially within the context of operations to prepare an annual working timetable, taking account of the operation of rail transport in programmed mode and the applicants' commercial requirements.
+The applicant presents its request dossier for train paths before the 5th month preceding the date of commencement of the working timetable.

-Between the 8th and 5th months preceding that date, Eurotunnel analyses these requests, wherever required in cooperation with adjacent infrastructure managers, and implements the co-ordination process as laid down in Section 4.3.1 below.
+On the 5th month preceding that date, Eurotunnel analyses these requests, wherever required in cooperation with adjacent infrastructure managers, and implements the co-ordination process as laid down in Section 4.3.1 below.